tecmaverick/RedshiftDateTimeDimension/README.md

    This may cause skew in reports comparing current month over prior year month, because of a day more.
    Use 'ly_mtd_end_date_actual' to exactly match the number of days as current month.

+7. How to generate state holidays for a specific country?
+   The "Holidays" python package support 'subdiv' parameter for states. https://python-holidays.readthedocs.io/en/latest/api.html

 ## Links
 [1] AWS CLI - https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html